Taluu/Behapi/README.md

 Contributing
 ------------
 Contributing (issues, pull-requests) are of course always welcome !
-Just be sure to respect the standards (such as psr-2, ... etc), and follow proper git etiquette (atomic commits, ...) and proper conduct too, and it should be fine !
+Be sure to respect the standards (such as psr-2, ... etc), follow proper git etiquette (atomic commits, ...), proper conduct too and it should be fine !

 Thanks
 ------